opsabarsec/NLP--film-genres-from-synopsis/README.md

 # NLP--film-genres-from-synopsis
-Detailed explanation available as [blog post](https://m-berta.medium.com/automatic-text-tagging-by-deep-learning-using-just-few-lines-of-code-ea14cfdf6edd)
+Detailed explanation of the code is available as [blog post](https://m-berta.medium.com/automatic-text-tagging-by-deep-learning-using-just-few-lines-of-code-ea14cfdf6edd) or in this [video](https://youtu.be/3zqIpNnpiyk)

+Details about the API are discussed in this [video](https://youtu.be/S1aw2fHBxls).

 ![pellicola](film.jpg)
 ## 1. Background